pippen6668/capstone/capstone_project.md

 4. Remove abnormal images

-Use step3 well-trained model to predict the training set and try to remove  pictures with a large difference in the probability of owning the label ( eg. image is cat, but the result probability is close to 1)
+Use step3 well-trained model to predict the training set and try to remove  pictures with a large difference in the probability of owning the label ( eg. image is cat, but the result probability is 0.92, which classify as a dog)

 ![](https://github.com/pippen6668/capstone/blob/master/images/remove%20abnormal%20image.png)